Anyone who has experienced back pain knows what an inconvenience it can be.

 3. Scoliosis Or Spine Curvature Abnormalities

-Congenital conditions are conditions present from birth and include scoliosis, kyphosis and lordosis which cause abnormal curves of the spine.
+Congenital conditions like scoliosis, kyphosis, and hyperlordosis can cause abnormal curves of the spine.

 However, while some are born with scoliosis, others can develop it during puberty.